saikrmet/cdc-dmi-gpt/README.md

 ## Azure account requirements

-**IMPORTANT:** In order to deploy and run this example, you'll need:
+**IMPORTANT:** In order to deploy and run this application on your own, you'll need:

 * **Azure account**.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/) and you'll get some free Azure credits to get started.
 * **Azure subscription with access enabled for the Azure OpenAI service**.
 You can request access with [this form](https://aka.ms/oaiapply).
 If your access request to Azure OpenAI service doesn't match the [acceptance criteria](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access?context=%2Fazure%2Fcognitive-services%2Fopenai%2Fcontext%2Fcontext), you can use [OpenAI public API](https://platform.openai.com/docs/api-reference/introduction) instead.
 Learn [how to switch to an OpenAI instance](#openaicom-openai).